crashappsec/chalk/src/docs/guide-user-guide.md

 Chalk writes arbitrary metadata into software artifacts.
 The metadata written into a single artifact is called the **chalk mark**.
-The mark itself is always a (utf-8 encoded) JSON object, where the first key/value pair is `"MAGIC" : "dadfedabbadabbed"`.
+The mark itself is always a (utf-8 encoded) JSON object, where the first key/value pair is always `"MAGIC" : "dadfedabbadabbed"`.

-The presence of this value is required to consider data embedded into an artifact a chalk mark.
+The presence of this value is required to consider data embedded into an artifact a _chalk mark_.

 Beyond the initial key pair, key/value pairs can appear in any order.